whitecanze/basicEcommerceFrontEnd/README.md

 yarn dev
 ```

-Open [basic-ecommerce-front-end.vercel.app](basic-ecommerce-front-end.vercel.app) with your browser to see the result.
+Open [https://basic-ecommerce-front-end.vercel.app](basic-ecommerce-front-end.vercel.app){:target="_blank" rel="noopener"} with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.